Marie-Michèle Gagnon: Personal life

 Gagnon was the third of five siblings and left the family home at age twelve to pursue her education and ski racing in Mont-Sainte-Anne and Quebec City.
 Her childhood idols included Mélanie Turgeon, Geneviève Simard, and Erik Guay.

 Gagnon has been in a relationship with American alpine racer Travis Ganong since 2008.
 The pair met through mutual friend Louis-Pierre Hélie; in 2014, the couple moved to a new home in Lake Tahoe, California.
 They became engaged at the Matterhorn on 15 September 2021.
+They married in July 2024.